Arcade-K/Eduscan-Frontend/README.md

 ## License

 This project is for educational purposes.
+Thanks